Abdul-Kabeer-Khoso/Internship-Task-1-Login-Registration-Form-with-Backend/README.md

-nternship Task 1: Login & Registration Form with Backend Project Overview
+Internship Task 1: Login & Registration Form with Backend Project Overview
 This project is a complete user authentication system (login and registration) built as part of Internship Task 1.
 It includes a robust backend for user data and authentication logic, and a responsive frontend for a smooth user experience.